-We call our voluntary work “Programme Action”, which is the reason for being a Soroptimist.
+What we do – our voluntary work – we call “Programme Action”, which is the reason for being a Soroptimist.
 It reflects the Vision and the Mission of Soroptimist International.
 Programme Action encompasses the charities we support

 International: Kori Women’s Development Project (KWDP)